-How does a fuel polishing system work?
+How does a diesel fuel polishing system work?

 This is an advanced level filtration of fuel that is monitored and controlled using a central processing unit through a combination of depolymerisation and filtration.
 Fuel is passed through different equipment to progressively remove finer contaminants at different stages.

 Several stages using different filter technologies are key, as a single process is not adequate to remove the solid particulates, water and wet foreign matter found.

 The first stage of Crown Oil’s fuel tank polishing involves fuel being filtered through increasingly finer filters until its ‘clean’ and reaches a filtration level of 1 micron absolute – an industry best.

 Once complete, our diesel fuel polishing unit then uses advanced depolymerising technology to break down harmful particulates to ‘polish’ your fuel to perfection.

 No, the process will cause almost zero disruption to your operations.
 Equipment and machinery can carry on running while the fuel polishing equipment does its job as the fuel remains in the tank while the contaminants are filtered out.